Michael West (British Army officer): Early life and military career

-West was the son of Captain Harry Charles John Alston-Roberts-West, RN, and Olive Molyneux-Montgomerie.
+West was the son of Captain Harry Charles John Alston-Roberts-West, RN, and Olive Molyneux-Montgomerie, who was the grand daughter of Henry Lascelles, 2nd Earl of Harewood.

 West was commissioned as a second lieutenant into the Oxfordshire and Buckinghamshire Light Infantry, British Army, in 1925.
 He went to India, serving with the 2nd Battalion, in 1935.

 He served in the Second World War (1939–1945), initially as a brigade major for the 163rd Infantry Brigade.
 He was then appointed Commanding officer (CO) of the 2nd Battalion, South Lancashire Regiment and was deployed to Madagascar in 1942.
 He became Deputy Commander of the 72nd Indian Infantry Brigade in 1943 and Commander of the 5th Infantry Brigade in Burma in 1944.

 After the war he joined the School of Infantry in 1946 moving on to be Deputy Director of Manpower Planning at the War Office in 1949.
 He was appointed General Officer Commanding-in-Chief (GOC-in-C) British Troops in Austria in 1950.
 West was appointed General officer commanding (GOC) of the 1st Commonwealth Division in Korea from 1952 to 1953 and has been described as "the architect of British strategy in the Korean War".
 He was Director of the Territorial Army (TA) from 1955 and then GOC 1st (British) Corps, part of the British Army of the Rhine (BAOR), from 1958.
-He became GOC-in-C for Northern Command in 1960 and Head of the British Defence Staff in Washington, D.C. and UK Representative on the NATO Standing Group in 1962.
+He became GOC-in-C for Northern Command in 1960 and Head of the British Defence Staff in Washington, D.C., and UK Representative on the NATO Standing Group in 1962.

 West was often routinely provocative and, as a relatively junior officer, he regularly challenged US President Dwight D. Eisenhower's planning and was "invariably" found to be right.
 Despite his successes and influence, West was thought to be too unpredictable for the highest levels of command and he retired in September 1965.

 West was a friend or acquaintance of musicians Mick Jagger and Bob Dylan.
 He was a keen dancer and artist, and used to drive a London taxi.

 There is a memorial to him in the Church at Whitchurch in Warwickshire.